-I seized that moment and signed up and started applying.
+I seized that moment, signed up, and started applying.

-I was brand new on there and had no real writing experience, other than my blogs on Medium.
+I was brand new and had no real writing experience, other than my blogs on Medium.

 Then I came across a job for writing quote articles, and that one moment changed my life.

-That one moment connected me to a person who believed that my story about my traumatic childhood and life struggles could help inspire others.
+That moment connected me to someone who believed my story about a traumatic childhood could help inspire others.

 Whatever your dream is, whatever goal you are working toward, it is built in the moments you choose to live in.

-Those moments you are brave enough to reach out and grab onto with both hands.
+Be brave enouhg in those moments to reach out and grab onto with both hands.

 Expand your future by reaching your potential